-Come to the Art Gallery of Hamilton for a one-night-only event in the Gallery presented by EMERGE!
+Come to the Art Gallery of Hamilton for a one-night-only event presented by EMERGE!
 Enjoy an unforgettable night of live entertainment, art installations, electric activities, dancing, and more.

-Headlining the night is an intimate solo performance on piano with Juno nominated pop/rock singer-songwriter Hannah Georgas, with a voice that shimmers even in its most shattering moments, Georgas has an endless capacity for crafting textured pop songs that confound expectation.
+Headlining the night in the Irving Zucker Sculpture Garden is an intimate duo performance on piano and guitar with Juno nominated pop/rock singer-songwriter Hannah Georgas, with a voice that shimmers even in its most shattering moments, Georgas has an endless capacity for crafting textured pop songs that confound expectation.
 You can also experience a live performance with special guest Juno nominated Iskwé.
 Also showing will be the closing exhibition Water Works, to explore between musical sets.
 Experience a special art installation by former Much Music VJ, artist Sarah May Taylor.
 Dance beats will be provided by The Brown Brothers.

 Light dancing with shadow, fingers finding answers in the expanse of a keyboard, a voice that shimmers even in its most shattering moments — this is the power of acclaimed pop singer-songwriter Hannah Georgas.
 Over two full-length albums, 2010’s This is Good and 2012’s self-titled follow-up, she’s traversed a carefully constructed soundscape that never fails to surprise.
 Georgas has an endless capacity for crafting textured pop songs that confound expectation.
 She’s as likely to layer luminous, devastating, and witty as she is upbeat, broken, and defiant.
 This is what makes her music, even at its simplest, so transfixing, something that’s never more evident than on Georgas’ forthcoming release, For Evelyn.
 For Evelyn is Hannah Georgas’ third record.
 Since her debut release, the Toronto-based musician has won numerous awards and racked up multiple nominations, including four Juno nods, for everything from Best New Artist to Songwriter of the Year.
 Georgas has toured the world, sharing stages with the likes of Kathleen Edwards, City and Colour, and Sara Bareilles, playing everywhere from Madison Square Gardens to the LA Greek Theatre.
 Georgas’ music has also been featured on HBO’s hit show, Girls.